Community Planning Assistance Teams

 The concept for the CPAT program was established in 2001 as a WA-APA priority to provide community design assistance to underserved towns and communities throughout the state.
 The initial effort was led by staff from the University of Washington’s Center for Livable Communities, including Roger Wagoner, John Owen, Fritz Wagoner, and Dennis Ryan.
 They established the goal of providing the assistance of professional planners and related professions to articulate long term state-wide and regional smart growth visions, and to respond to immediate and short term needs of small communities with limited or no planning resources.

 The program was officially launched by Washington APA in 2005 and led by planners’ Paula Reeves and Kristian Kofoed, with the support of an advisory committee.
-Since that time, CPAT has conducted community based events in Sultan (2005), Cle Elum (2006), Concrete (2007), Zillah (2007), Morton (2007), Royal City (2009), Goldendale (2009), Woodland (2009), Prosser (2010-2011), Ocean Shores (2012), and Aberdeen (2014).
-CPAT also recently led an AICP Community Planning Workshop for Seattle's Belltown neighborhood as a part of the 2015 National APA Conference in Seattle (see below for more details).
+Paula and Kristian led community based CPAT events in Sultan (2005), Cle Elum (2006), Concrete (2007), Zillah (2007), Morton (2007), Royal City (2009), Goldendale (2009), Woodland (2009), Prosser (2010-2011), and Ocean Shores (2012).
+Paula and Kristian passed the CPAT charing baton to Bob Bengford (MAKERS) and Patrick Lynch (Transpo Group) in 2013.
+Bob and Patrick have since led events in Lake City (2013), Aberdeen (2014), Belltown 2015 as an AICP workshop as part of the National APA Conference in Seattle), Whatcom County (2016), Benton City (2017), Skykomish (2018), and Bingen (2022).
 Each of these projects had their own distinct focuses and goals.
 The final reports from these efforts are below.

 CPAT Reports